 The Windows Defender Service service on Local Computer started and then stopped.
 Some services stop automatically if they are not in use by other services or programs.

-In some cases, the user needs to run the specialized removal tool supplied by the third-party anti-virus software vendor, although the product may have been uninstalled already via Control Panel – Programs and Features.
-The Experts Community Wiki has the list of anti-malware product removal tools with links to respective anti-virus software vendor sites for your convenience.
+In some cases, the user needs to run a specialized uninstaller tool supplied by the anti-virus software manufacturer, even if the product was already uninstalled via Control Panel – Programs and Features.